aminedhobb/joko-test/README.md

 ```
 ruby main.rb
 ```
-Enter the formula and the parser will output the results
+Enter your chemical formula and the parser will output the results